 Both General Motors and the German government are in a race against time to finalize a sale of Opel, which is headquartered in Ruesselsheim, near Frankfurt, and traces its roots in Germany back to the 19th century.

 The U.S. government has given GM until June 1 to restructure its operations and prove it can be viable without state aid, or face probable bankruptcy.

-The decision on who gets Opel will be taken by GM but the German government will also play a big role because it would likely have to supply billions of euros in financing guarantees to the eventual winner.
+The decision on who gets Opel will be taken by GM but the German government will also play a big role because it would likely supply billions of euros in financing guarantees to the eventual winner.